This Butterscotch Pudding is a lovely winter warming dessert, quick and easy to prepare and comfort food at its best!

 - Serve with ice cream, cream or custard

 This is definitely a great first dessert for people to try!
-Not much can go wrong and it is delicious and crowd pleasing!
+Not much can go wrong with this Butterscotch Pudding and it is delicious and crowd pleasing!